+- Advice sought from Hearing and Sight Impairment Services as required.

+- Visual cues & BSL signs

+- Visual timetables in each class

+- Large typeface

+- Overlays

-- Advice sought from Hearing and Sight Impairment Services as required. - Visual cues & BSL signs - Large typeface - Overlays - Hearing Impaired training for all staff - Weighted 'toys' (animals) and 'lap buddies'. - A variety of 'fiddle' objects available in all classes, may include personalised calm boxes - Sensory interventions planned with an understanding of 'sensory diets' and activities that will 'relax' and those that will 'energise' including sensory breaks and sensory circuits.
+- Hearing Impaired training for all staff

+- Weighted 'toys' (animals) and 'lap buddies'.

+- A variety of 'fiddle' objects available in all classes, may include personalised calm boxes

+- Sensory interventions planned with an understanding of 'sensory diets' and activities that will 'relax' and those that will 'energise' including sensory breaks and sensory circuits.

+- Quieter spaces to work

+- Reducing sensory input from the classroom environment thinking carefully about colours, what is displayed, lighting etc.